 Corticosteroids are considered safe for the management of many medical conditions during pregnancy so this option should always be considered by a health care professional aware of the patient’s complete medical history.
 If possible steroids should therefore be started within the first 72 hours of developing facial palsy even during pregnancy.
 For more information refer to the sources at the end of this page.

 Commonly, the peak onset of either complete or partial facial paralysis is reached within hours.
-Pregnant women with Bell’s palsy are thought to be more likely to progress to develop a complete facial paralysis on the affected side which can point to a poorer prognosis.
+Pregnant people with Bell’s palsy are thought to be more likely to progress to develop a complete facial paralysis on the affected side which can point to a poorer prognosis.
 The importance of starting appropriate treatment promptly is critical to ensure the patient’s best chance of a full recovery.
 GPs should also refer patients to specialist health professionals at an early stage for management.

 Why is there an increased incidence of Bell’s palsy in pregnancy?